saidivya-14/AI-code-reviewer/README.md

 ## Acknowledgments 🎓
 A special thanks to **Innomatics Research Labs** for their support and mentorship throughout this project! 🙌

-## Contributing 🤝
-Want to improve this project?
-Feel free to fork, make changes, and submit a PR!

 ## License 📜
 This project is licensed under the MIT License.